 Search ImagingPixel for Images by Camera or Lens

-Nikon FM 35mm MF SLR Film Camera
+Nikon FM 35mm SLR Film Camera Review

 Film Camera Review: Nikon FM

-Film Camera Review: This all-time favorite is an iconic fully manual mechanical TTL-metering 35mm SLR film camera from Nikon.
+Nikon FM, the all-time favorite is an iconic fully manual mechanical TTL-metering 35mm SLR film camera from Nikon.

 Nikon introduced the compact and moderately priced F-series 35mm SLR film cameras with the launch of the Nikon FM in 1977.
 Built on a compact, yet tough copper-aluminum alloy chassis, the FM heralds the start of a robust and long-lived series of small, and compact semi-professional Nikon SLRs, namely the FE (1978), FM2 (1982), FE2 (1982), FA (1983), and the limited production FM3A (2001).